rahullaungani/map-my-workouts/README.md

 Store details on local storage.

-<strong>Refer to the follow charts attached for more context.</strong>
+<strong>Refer to the followcharts attached for more context.</strong>